department-of-veterans-affairs/vets-api-clients/.github/ISSUE_TEMPLATE/bug-report.md

 about: For reporting issues with the VA API Platform
 ---

-⚠️ Please read before submitting: As this is a public forum, please do not include your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, or any Personally Identifiable Information or Protected Health Information (Name, Address, Phone Number, Social Security Number, Medical Record Number, etc.) in your report.
+⚠️ Please read before submitting: As this is a public forum, please do not include any sensitive information (such as your VA API OAuth Client ID, VA API OAuth Client Secret, VA API key, Name, Address, Phone Number, Social Security Number, Medical Record Number, etc).
 For test apps, please make sure you are using your registered redirect URL, not the URL provided in the example.

 ## APIs affected (if applicable)